 This series was first run last year.
-I’m updating and reposting it now so that you have time to think through your needs and make a plan before you begin packing away your Christmas decorations.
+I’m updating and reposting it now so that you have time to think through your needs and make an organizing plan before you begin packing away your Christmas decorations.
 Taking the time to organize your ornaments and other decor really does make a huge difference when it’s time to decorate the following year!

-Now that we’ve thought through our storage needs and decided how we’re going to store our Christmas decorations, let’s look at a step-by-step guide to packing things up.
+Now that we’ve thought through our storage needs and decided how we’re going to store our Christmas decorations, let’s look at a step-by-step guide to organizing and packing things up.
 These steps are optional, and I’ll share the pros and cons of each of them with you below.

 1. Lay out all of your Christmas decorations, including those that have been in storage (unless you’re already happy with the way those things are stored).

 Pros: You’ll be able to see everything at once and organize it as you pack it away, so that you can group things together rather than having them scattered throughout the boxes.

 Cons: If you have little kids, laying out all of your Christmas decorations at once with them around is a recipe for disaster.
 Also, if you lay it all out, you’ll need to be committed to packing it all away or else deal with the additional clutter until you get it done.